-The following statement reflects how the Company, and in particular, the board of directors, have engaged with key stakeholders and explains, with relevant examples, how the board has reached key decisions and how those decisions may have impacted the Company’s stakeholders.
+The following statements reflect how the Company, and in particular, the board of directors, have engaged with key stakeholders and explains, with any relevant examples, how the board has reached key decisions and how those decisions may have impacted the Company’s stakeholders.

 The Board of Directors consideration of the requirements of Section 172(1)

 The Company has held quarterly board meetings with the presence of three Executive board members (Chairman, Managing Director & Finance Director), three non-Executive Shareholder (Airbus) representative board members, one independent non-Executive board member and the Company Secretary.
 At the start of each Board meeting, the Chairman has reminded the Board members of the need to consider the matters contained within Section 172(1) and these matters are noted within the Board papers for regular reference.

 The comprehensive board agenda contained updates relating to project delivery, workload, engineering / technology developments, employee statistics, corporate security, health & safety, IT, risk, compliance, business development & finance.
 The key stakeholder groups discussed and considered at board level were employees, customers, institutional bodies and the shareholder.

 At the end of each board meeting, the Chairman requested all board members to reflect upon the discussion and decisions taken during the board meeting in specific reference to Section S172(1) and the matters contained therein.
 Each board member had the opportunity to confirm or disagree with the view that all discussions and decisions taken did consider the impact on the Company’s various stakeholders and considered the long term success of the Company.